 3. Reporting Results

-You MUST report all tests and their results before picking up more tests from the Rapid Testing Program.
+You must report all tests before picking up more tests from the Rapid Testing Program.

 Follow the Provincial Antigen Point-of-Care Testing Guidance if you need more information on what to do for your test result.

 Step 1: Setup

 - Clean your testing area and sanitize your hands.

 - Hold the buffer bottle vertically and fill the extraction tube with buffer fluid until it flows up to the Fill-line of the extraction tube (300ul).
 Make sure there is the correct amount of fluid to ensure correct testing.